isabella232/customer-success.en/help/drive-content-velocity-for-AEM-sites.md

     Look to create a team with clear usage guidelines as opposed to designing for the "edge."
 Beautiful simplicity is at the heart of content velocity.
 And don't forget to include Accessibility teams for everything that is designed and developed.
 A design system needs to find that balance between meeting a very particular experience and the flexibility to work in a systematic way within an enterprise CMS.
 Core Components and Style Systems are incredibly adaptive to a myriad of experiences and will allow more than enough freedom to meet the aesthetic ambitions of creators.
 Still, it is critical for speed and scale that a commonsense approach is applied when determining the execution of an experience.
 Some juggling of priorities is necessary.
 When designing a system look toward the fundamentals of reusability and speed.The vast majority of the experiences on a site should be executed using OOTB components and style systems.

     "Mindset shift is needed around content.
 Many content practitioners have worked through the lens of channel-specific, or brand-specific, or page-specific content for their career.
-It's time to think holistically and allow time for that exploration." – Monique Misrahi, T-Mobile
+It's time to think holistically and allow time for that exploration." - Monique Misrahi, T-Mobile

     "Having a centralized content strategy helps us avoid duplication.
 We're not oversaturating the market, not saying different things on similar topics.
-It helps us optimize our full library of content, and speak with one consistent voice around the world."
+It helps us optimize our full library of content, and speak with one consistent voice around the world." - Amy Bergstrom, Deloitte

-    –Amy Bergstrom, Deloitte

 ## Recommended practices: Fast, reusable content creation model